hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	$ sh generate_bad_reads_summary.sh

-To keep your data organized, let's move all of the bad read files out of our `raw_fastq` directory into a new directory called `other`.
+To keep your data organized, let's move all of the bad read files out of our `raw_fastq` directory into the directory `~/unix_workshop/other`.

-	$ mkdir other

 	$ mv raw_fastq/*bad* other/

+Let's also move the log file that we created into the `other` directory:

+	$ mv runlog.txt other/

 ---
 *To share or reuse these materials, please find the attribution and license details at [license.md](https://github.com/hbc/Intro-to-Unix/blob/master/license.md).*